SunsetMkt/BeyondSilence/README.md

 # BeyondSilence（超越寂静）

+> Keeping alive is much more important than keeping a will.
+>
+> You don't have to face things alone.

 BeyondSilence recognizes prolonged user inactivity on GitHub (Max 89 days), offering a gentle acknowledgment by showing pre-set messages.
 It's designed to run on a public GitHub repository with GitHub Actions.

 ## Quick Start